How Vitamin D Deficiency Affects Children - Signs, Causes, & Treatment

 -

-Delayed walking or difficulty in motor skills
+Delayed walking or difficulty with motor skills

 -